 Precautions for use: Shake well before use.
 Respect the dosage.

-- LYMEPET remedy: 1 spray every day, in water or directly in the mouth. ** Stop when symptoms have disappeared.
+- LYMEPET remedy: 1 spray every day, in water or directly in the mouth. **Stop when symptoms disappear.
+Not for prevention.
 30 ml spray bottle.

 - KIDNEY DRAINER, LIVER DRAINER and LYMPH 2 remedies: